WallieEverest/tt03/README.md

 The next shuttle for TinyTapeout is planning a multiplexer for selecting between the 250 projects.
 This will alleviate latency in the present design.

 The revised scanchain offered here is an alternative for other group projects.
 The scanchain topology still holds merit in many applications.
+The application of a computer-based logic analyzer via a USB COM port is appealing.